UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Methodology

-where $\mathbf{r}_i \in \mathbb{R}^3$ is the C\(\alpha\)-atom coordinate of residue \(i\).
+\textbf{Integrating Energy and 3D Position in Transformer.} Following prior works~\cite{TransformerM}, we encode the 3D positions by computing pair-wise distance between residues: $\mathbf{D}(i,j) = \|\mathbf{r}_i-\mathbf{r}_j\|_2$, where $\mathbf{r}_i \in \mathbb{R}^3$ is the C\(\alpha\)-atom coordinate of residue \(i\).
 Both energetic frustration score and distance matrix capture pairwise relationships akin to the spatial encoding in graph transformers.
-Therefore, following Transformer-M~\cite{TransformerM}, we locate those pair-wise signals to provide complementary information for the self-attention score computation.
-Concretely, for a enzyme $\mathcal{P}^e = (\mathbf{X}, \mathbf{R})$, we process both $\mathbf{F}(i,j)$ and distance matrix $\mathbf{D}(i,j)$ with a Gaussian Basis Kernel function followed by a MLP:
+Therefore, we locate those pair-wise signals to provide complementary information for the self-attention score computation.
+Concretely, for an enzyme $\mathcal{P}^e = (\mathbf{X}, \mathbf{R})$, we process both $\mathbf{F}(i,j)$ and distance matrix $\mathbf{D}(i,j)$ with a Gaussian Basis Kernel function followed by a MLP: {

-where $\phi_{\mathrm{energy}}$ and $ \phi_{\mathrm{dist}}$ denote the learnable Gaussian Basis Kernel function that can map energy frustration score and distance score to a $d$-dimensional vector (See Appendix~\ref{sec:app_imp} for more details).
+} where $\phi_{\mathrm{energy}}$ and $ \phi_{\mathrm{dist}}$ denote the learnable Gaussian Basis Kernel function that can map energy frustration score and distance score to a $d$-dimensional vector (See Appendix~\ref{sec:app_imp} for more details).
 MLP is further deployed to transform these vectors to the space of attention scores.
+We then add the resulting \(\Phi^{\mathrm{dist}}_{(i,j)}\) and \(\Phi^{\mathrm{energy}}_{(i,j)}\) as bias terms to the self-attention mechanism.
+Denote $\mathbf{A}_{i,j}^k$ as the $(i, j)$-element of the Query-Key product matrix in $k$-th attention layer, we have: {